 Have you ever experienced a call coming to you from some business pitching a product or service?
 The ones that do so with little connection to the customer invariably fail; you know that they are doing a basic pitch and that they are not connecting with you.
 Some of those calls can be ‘canned conversation’ and straight out of the local book of scripts and dialogues.

 Start your conversation with the client on the basis of respect.
-Respect leads to trust in the conversation and soon you will be building on what the client may be doing now or needing into the future.
+Respect will lead to trust in the conversation, and soon you will be building on what the client may be doing now with property or needing into the future.

 Here is a simple way to start a cold call conversation with a business owner:

-‘Good morning Mr. Brown, it’s Bill Smith from Acme Commercial Real Estate.
+‘Good morning Mr Brown, it’s Bill Smith from Acme Commercial Real Estate.
 Perhaps you can help me.
-I wasn’t sure who I should talk to.
+I not sure who I should talk to.